North Carolina Communities

-North Carolina didn't see much fighting during the American Revolution, but many residents went out of state to fight.
-A lot of residents were pro-Union and anti-slavery, but the state joined the Confederacy during the Civil War.
+North Carolina did not see much fighting during the American Revolution, but many residents went out of state to fight.
+Much of North Carolina was pro-Union and anti-slavery, but the state still joined the Confederacy during the Civil War.

-The state is the U.S.'s largest tobacco producer, furniture maker and brick and textile maker.
-Papermaking, chemicals, and metalworking are important to the state economy, too.
+The U.S.'s largest tobacco producer, furniture maker and brick and textile maker, North Carolina also produces papers, chemicals and a variety of metals.
 Major crops include corn, tobacco, peanuts, vegetables, hate, and cotton.
 Most lithium and mica come from here.

 Tourists spend more than $1 billion in North Carolina annually.
 Sporting options include skiing, golfing and fishing.
-Major attractions include the Great Smoky Mountains, Cape Hatteras, the Blue Ridge National Parkway, the Wright Brothers memorial Kitty Hawk, Carl Sandburg's home, and an Old Salem re-creation in Winston-Salem.
-North Carolina's climate is warm and tropical most of the time, but it can be subject to fierce storms part of the year.
+Major attractions include the Great Smoky Mountains, Cape Hatteras, the Blue Ridge National Parkway, the Wright Brothers Memorial at Kitty Hawk, Carl Sandburg's home, and an Old Salem re-creation in Winston-Salem.